Ockon/Light/README.md

 ## CURRENT BUILD
 ALPHA 2.0

 Alpha 2.0 is the largest change to the new Light yet.
 A complete rework of the Error system allows for faster and more accurate runtime errors.
 Customize to your liking with an overhall of the text color system.
-Read and write faster with 90% faster load times over old versions.
+Read and write quicker with 90% faster load times over old versions.
 Write in complete control with the power of truncate, a new feature that enables you to chose exactly what the file contains.

 For more information about Alpha 2.0 click [here](https://github.com/Ockon/Light/blob/main/Documentation/Version.MD).